What is RSV?

 What is the treatment for RSV?

-Unfortunately, there is no medicine that attacks or affects the RSV virus itself.
+Unfortunately, there is no medicine given at the time of infection that attacks or affects the RSV virus itself.
 Managing RSV – and really, all causes of bronchiolitis – is largely supportive care.
 Supportive care means keeping your child as comfortable and hydrated as possible while monitoring for signs that your child is having a hard time breathing.
-For most this means using saline drops and suction devices (bulb suction aspiratorsNoseFrida®, Naspira®, etc.) to get mucous out of the nasal passages.
+For most this means using saline drops and suction devices (bulb suction aspirators, NoseFrida®, Naspira®, etc.) to get mucous out of the nasal passages.
 This allows children to breathe more easily, eat more easily (they are used to breathing through their noses while they eat), and sleep more easily (also prefer breathing through their noses while they sleep).
 To minimize the risk of nose irritation and nose bleeds we recommend limiting mucous-sucking to before feedings and before sleeping.
 Cool-mist humidifiers may help to minimize the thickness of the secretions and allow your child to clear the mucous a little more easily.

-In a small percentage of children who have wheezing with RSV, a breathing treatment with albuterol may help to provide short-term relief of symptoms (NOTE: albuterol does not affect the RSV virus that is causing the symptoms, only some of the symptoms caused by it).
+In a small percentage of children who have wheezing with RSV, a breathing treatment with albuterol may help to provide short-term relief of symptoms (NOTE: albuterol does not affect the RSV virus that is causing the symptoms, only some of the symptoms caused by the virus).
 Your healthcare provider will inform you after examining your child if a trial of albuterol is warranted.
 If the albuterol treatment has no effect, we won’t likely try another or provide you with albuterol for home use.
 If the albuterol allows your child to breathe more easily, we will assist you in getting the machine or spacer, and medicine prescription necessary to continue the breathing treatments at home.

 If your child requires hospitalization due to RSV, deep suctioning and other interventions geared toward improving work of breathing may be used.
 These treatments require close monitoring afterwards and are neither available for the office or home setting, nor shown in research studies to alter the course of RSV infection for non-hospitalized patients.